Subcutaneous administration: Medications

-Medications commonly administered via subcutaneous injection or infusion include insulin, monoclonal antibodies, and heparin.
+Medications commonly administered via subcutaneous injection or infusion include insulin, live vaccines, monoclonal antibodies, and heparin.
 These medications cannot be administered orally as the molecules are too large to be absorbed in the intestines.
 Subcutaneous injections can also be used when the increased bioavailability and more rapid effects over oral administration are preferred.
 They are also the easiest form of parenteral administration of medication to perform by lay people, and are associated with less adverse effects such as pain or infection than other forms of injection.

 Insulin

 Perhaps the most common medication administered subcutaneously is insulin.
 While attempts have been made since the 1920s to administer insulin orally, the large size of the molecule has made it difficult to create a formulation with absorption and predictability that comes close to subcutaneous injections of insulin.
-People with type 1 diabetes almost all require insulin as part of their treatment regimens, and a smaller proportion of people with type 2 diabetes do as well - with tens of millions of prescriptions per year in the United States alone.
+People with type 1 diabetes almost all require insulin as part of their treatment regimens, and a smaller proportion of people with type 2 diabetes do as well — with tens of millions of prescriptions per year in the United States alone.

 Insulin historically was injected from a vial using a syringe and needle, but may also be administered subcutaneously using devices such as injector pens or insulin pumps.
 An insulin pump consists of a catheter which is inserted into the subcutaneous tissue, and then secured in place to allow insulin to be administered multiple times through the same injection site.